The Best Time of Year to Visit San Francisco, CA

 The fairs don’t stop in the summer!
 The Renegade Craft Fair takes over Fort Mason where you can find unique clothes, jewelry, art, and other gifts.
 It’s a great place to start your holiday shopping!

 Illuminate SF begins in November and continues through January.
 Since the nights are so long, this gives you something to do once the sun sets at 4:00!
 Throughout the city are various art and light installations.
 Some are akin to neon signs while others are huge statues.
-There are a variety of art walks you can do, check them out here.

 Now that you know the best time of year to visit San Francisco and all of the unique events in the city throughout the year, when will you plan your trip?